zacnider/entrofhe/docs/examples/handles/README.md

 ## Examples

-- [EntropyHandleLifecycle](./EntropyHandleLifecycle.md) - Understanding handles and symbolic execution with EntropyOracle
+- [EntropyHandleLifecycle](./EntropyHandleLifecycle.md) - Learn how to understanding handles and symbolic execution with encrypted randomness

 ## Overview